 - KXLH-CBS Helena: Carroll College prepares to graduate first anthrozoology class

 - April 11-13, 2013: 3rd Veterinary Social Work Summit

 Dog Spies Blog

 Check out this wonderful blog series by Julie Hecht on our own master trainer Tom Brownlee.
-The first part was bite work, the second part was narcotics detection and the most recent post was her service dog abilities!
+The first part is bite work, the second part was narcotics detection and the most recent post was her service dog abilities!
 Julie also spoke on the Carroll campus in March 2011.

 Raising Your Quality of Life

-The Anthrozoology major at Carroll College is the first degree program of its kind in the nation.
+The Anthrozoology major at Carroll College is the first-degree program of its kind in the nation.
 Can an animal raise the quality of your life?
 In the Yellowstone Public Radio program Home Ground, Dr. Anne Perkins explains how she initiated this exciting program, what the students learn, and what they can do with the degree.